apomarn/little-red-riding-hood/README.md

 In my game Litte red riding hood comes with an extra story.
-She needs to get to ther grandmother's house, but also an extra character will need to go through a different maze to get her greatmother's house, evading the wolves too.
+She needs to get to ther grandmother's house, but also an extra character will need to go through a different maze to get to her great-grandmother's house, evading the wolves too.

 ![game](https://i.ibb.co/MZVZjsC/Screen-Shot-2019-04-19-at-1-20-35-PM.png)